NiklasPhabian/dissertation/C2_Software.md

 - [to_stare_resolution()](https://starepandas.readthedocs.io/en/latest/docs/reference/api/starepandas.STAREDataFrame.to_stare_resolution.html) lets the user set the STARE resolution.
 The user can choose if the location bits beyond the resolution should be cleared (set to 0) or not.
 - [clear_to_resolution()](https://starepandas.readthedocs.io/en/latest/docs/reference/api/starepandas.STAREDataFrame.clear_to_resolution.html) clears the location bits beyond the resolution.

-In pandas dataframes, map-reduce is carried out by using the [grouby()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.groupby.html) method to map/group rows and then applying an aggregate function to the groups to reduce them.
-Since conventional aggregate functions (mean, max, sum) cannot be applied to (simple feature) geometries, GeoPandas implements the abstracted map-reduce function [dissolve()](https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoDataFrame.dissolve.html), which will yield a GeoDataframe in which geometries are aggregated using a spatial [unary_union](https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoSeries.unary_union.html).
+In Pandas dataframes, map-reduce is carried out by using the [grouby()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.groupby.html) method to map/group rows and then applying an aggregate function to the groups to reduce them.
+Since conventional aggregate functions (mean, max, sum) cannot be applied to (simple feature) geometries, GeoPandas implements the abstracted map-reduce function [dissolve()](https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoDataFrame.dissolve.html), which will yield a `GeoDataframe` in which geometries are aggregated using a spatial [unary_union](https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoSeries.unary_union.html).
 Seminally, STAREPandas implements the STARE-based map-reduce function [stare_dissolve()](https://starepandas.readthedocs.io/en/latest/docs/reference/api/starepandas.STAREDataFrame.stare_dissolve.html) that will aggregate SIDs using a stare_union.
 The stare_union on a collection of SIDs is created by taking the set of those SIDs and then recursively replacing any four SIDs in that set that shares the same parent node with the parent node.
-Note: Both geopandas' dissolve and starepandas' stare_dissolve can dissolve by 'None,' yielding a dataframe dissolved into a single feature, unionizing all geometries/SIDs.
+Note: Both GeoPandas' `dissolve()` and STAREPandas' `stare_dissolve()` can dissolve by `None`, yielding a dataframe dissolved into a single feature, unionizing all geometries/SIDs.

 ![Visualization of a dataframe with a feature per country (colored) and the dissolved representation (black).](images/C2/dissolve.png)